Kay2dbone/grupa/README.md

-# GRUPA: A Fullstack Application by Plat Hub
+# GRUPA: A Fullstack Application by Plato Hub

 Building the world best platform for software engineers